spenserblack/gengo/HACKING.md

 Check `documentation.rs`, `generated.rs`, and `vendored.rs` in [`gengo/src`][lib-src]
 to update detection for these.
 For performance reasons, checks that *don't* require reading contents should always be done before checks that *do* read contents.

+## Testing

+Because this project analyzes git revisions, some of the tests are run commits in this project that are unreachable from `main`.
+Make sure to fetch branches that are prefixed with `test/` from this repository.

 [check-languages-script]: ./scripts/check-languages-file.rb
 [insta]: https://crates.io/crates/insta